-Quick Review: Metabolic Nutrition’s ESP and ESP Extreme focus primarily on beta-alanine, caffeine, and theobromine.
-These 3 ingredients encompass basically the entire active ingredients formula.
+Metabolic Nutrition’s ESP and ESP Extreme focus primarily on beta-alanine, caffeine, and theobromine.
+These 3 ingredients dominate the active ingredients formula.
 The exact dosages of each, for both ESP and ESP Extreme are unknown due to proprietary formulas.
-Overall we were not pleased with this pre workout supplement.
+What we do know, is that the large scooper for ESP is 500 mg of caffeine.

 Quick Strengths: Powerful caffeine boost in great tasting flavors.
 ESP Extreme also contains the stimulant DMHA.